 While this investment might help you save tax, it might not be in sync with your financial goals, risk tolerance, or investment horizon.

-Indians love saving taxes.
+Indians love saving taxes and always look forward to exploring the best tax saving methods.
 When there is a deadline knocking on your door that is a potential option to help you save money, you would not want to lose out on that opportunity.
 And rightly so, why lose out on a tax-saving opportunity?
-However, in haste, you may end up picking a fund that looks lucrative on the basis of half baked research.
+However, in haste, you may end up picking a fund that looks lucrative based on half-baked research.

 While ELSS schemes broadly borrow the risk tolerance of the equity markets, a lot depends on the holdings of the fund.
 Do remember that holdings change as and when the fund manager wants them to.
 Hence, looking at the portfolio of an ELSS scheme is one of the many factors that you should consider before investing.